 Why is guilt so harmful?

 At LTYG, we definitely support healthy eating habits, since a wholesome diet is the goal, but balance is the keyword here.
-Striving for balance in all areas of life, including eating, is the best!
-For example, let’s say you’ve tried very hard to maintain healthy eating habits, but suddenly feel like eating something sweet.
+Striving for balance in all areas of life, including when eating, is the best!
+For example, let’s say you’ve tried very hard to eat healthy, but suddenly feel like something sweet.
 Again, we’re not telling people to adopt bad eating habits, but there is something about enjoying a good meal / treat if it helps your emotional wellbeing!
 We want to take the feeling of lack or limitation out of the picture, even if we don’t eat what most people without bowel problems eat (like wheat, dairy products, fat, etc.)

 Now, if you are dealing with food cravings, I highly recommend trying Jini’s tapping video on sugar addiction and food cravings!
 This post also has lots of fantastic resources for sugar addiction and chocolate cravings.
 And here’s a great post on how to ease the pain of going sugar free, as well as a guest post with tips and recipes on how to cut sugar.
 You can also find ALL of Jini’s gut-friendly recipes and some chocolate-centric dessert options here.